salama/object-machine/README.md

 In this book we set out to define the concepts of an object machine.
 An Object machine is  a virtual machine, defined as much as possible in object terms.

-First we define the design goals, and the design, and go on to detail an existing example implementation for the most common cpu, again only in object oriented terms.
+First we define the design goals, and the design, and go on to detail an existing example implementation for the most common cpu, again in object oriented terms.

 ### Intended audience

 This is not a scientific book, rather written by an enthusiast.
-As such it hopes to apeal to other interested people, so if you like
+As such it hopes to appeal to other interested people, so if you like

 - compilers
 - how to build languages